 I switched to Joe’s company.
 I learned that my website itself needed cleaning up, revamping, and solid branding.
 Its load times were slow and not uniform across devices.
 My demos weren’t even showing up on mobile phones!
 As in – completely invisible.
 And that according to Google’s eyes, other sites (they who shall not be named) were more of an authority on me and my business than my own site was.

 Where to begin?
-Three years ago I threw my old site up without a solid plan – other than the fact that I wanted blue to predominate and that it should feel soothing or calm when you landed.
-For my new site, Joe directed me to Karin, who asked me to fill out a questionnaire and send them links to other sites I liked.
+Initially, I threw my old site up without a solid plan – other than the fact that I wanted blue to predominate and that it should feel soothing or calm when you landed.
+For my site with the Voice Actor Website team, Joe directed me to Karin, who asked me to fill out a questionnaire and send them links to other sites I liked.

 Pkhoooh.
 (Sound of old ideas exploding and falling away)